Do you need employment law services for your business in Germany?

 Termination Agreement and Severance Payment

 Invalid terminations by the employer will result in reinstatement by the labor court unless the parties agree on a mutual termination agreement that provides for a severance payment to settle a termination dispute.
-In Germany, most protection against dismissal disputes end with a mutual termination agreement that provides a severance payment or the extension of the actual applicable notice period.
 This is due to the high requirements for valid terminations by the employer and the fact that the German labor courts make very employee-friendly decisions.

 The amount of severance pay is subject to negotiation between the parties and is calculated as follows: